JonasLamy/LiverVesselness/README.md

 # Results

-MCC = Matthew's correlation
+-MCC = Matthew's correlation
-Dice = Sørensen–Dice index
+-Dice = Sørensen–Dice index
-ROC = min distance of points on the curve from the point(TPR=1,FPR=0)
+-ROC = min distance of points on the curve from the point(TPR=1,FPR=0)

 Scale search is performed with the followings parameters :